Operating Thetan: Description

 According to religious scholar J. Gordon Melton, "[The OT levels are] basically a variation of the Gnostic myth about souls falling into matter and the encumbrances that come with that. ...
 In the OT [levels], you're finding out that you're a thetan, that you've come into bodies before.
 Part of what you're trying to learn is exteriorization — how to get out of your body.
 You also learn that you carry a lot of encumbrances from past lives."

-While there are fifteen OT levels listed on Scientology's Classification, Gradation and Awareness Chart, the Church only offers eight.
-According to former Scientologist and critic of the Church Mike Rinder, the promise of new levels has been used for decades to motivate church members to donate or repeat courses they have already taken in preparation.
+While there are fifteen OT levels listed on Scientology's Classification, Gradation and Awareness Chart, the Church offers only the first eight.
+According to former Scientologist and critic of the Church Mike Rinder, the promise of new levels has been used for decades to motivate members to donate or repeat courses they have already taken in preparation.
 Rinder has said he doesn't believe these courses exist.

+Conservative estimates from 2011 indicate that reaching and completing OT VIII would take many years, and require a minimum of payments to the Scientology organization of $300,000 to $400,000.